mattemangia/GeoscientistToolkit/Analysis/SlopeStability/README.md

 ## Overview

-Complete 3D slope stability analysis system based on Discrete Element Method (DEM), similar to 3DEC.
+Complete 3D slope stability analysis system based on the Discrete Element Method (DEM).
 This system provides advanced capabilities for analyzing landslides and rock slope failures on LIDAR-scanned terrain.

 ## Features